ibm-cloud-docs/framework-financial-services/satellite/learn/satellite-architecture-best-practices.md

 | [Secure and manage secrets and certificates](/docs/framework-financial-services?topic=framework-financial-services-best-practices#best-practices-secrets-management) | - Securely protect secrets through their entire lifecycle using tools like Hashicorp Vault.
 For more information, see [Handling and securing secrets](/docs/framework-financial-services?topic=framework-financial-services-shared-secrets). | - Securely protect secrets that are needed in your IaaS / data center environment through their entire lifecycle by using tools like Hashicorp Vault. |
 | [Tag all {{site.data.keyword.cloud_notm}} resources with security attributes](/docs/framework-financial-services?topic=framework-financial-services-best-practices#best-practices-security-attributes) | - Tag all {{site.data.keyword.cloud_notm}} resources in your account should be tagged with security attributes you define.
 For more information, see [Tagging {{site.data.keyword.cloud_notm}} resources and managing access with tags](/docs/framework-financial-services?topic=framework-financial-services-shared-tagging-resources). | - Tag all resources in your IaaS / data center environment based on security attributes that you define.
 Use tools of your choosing. |
 | [Monitor for security and compliance against a baseline configuration](/docs/framework-financial-services?topic=framework-financial-services-best-practices#best-practices-security-compliance-monitoring) | - Deploy and use tools for monitoring and reporting of security and compliance.
 Maintain a baseline configuration for your service that consists of automated mechanisms to facilitate information system baseline management.
 See [Compliance monitoring](/docs/framework-financial-services?topic=framework-financial-services-shared-monitoring-compliance) for more details. | - Deploy and use tools for monitoring and reporting of security and compliance within your IaaS / data center environment.
 Maintain a baseline configuration for your service that consists of automated mechanisms to facilitate information system baseline management. |
-{: caption="Table 1.
-Technical principles and component requirements for the {{site.data.keyword.satelliteshort}} reference architecture" caption-side="top"}
+{: caption="Technical principles and component requirements for the {{site.data.keyword.satelliteshort}} reference architecture" caption-side="top"}

 ## Next steps
 {: #next-steps}

 - [Set up environment for deployment and configuration](/docs/framework-financial-services?topic=framework-financial-services-shared-deployment-setup-environment#shared-deployment-setup-environment)